JSydll/YoT/doc/yocto.md

 Implementing a custom image type offers full flexibility for the creation of partitions and filesystems, however it also requires knowledge about the native commands also used when manually partitioning a memory device in Linux.

+Here, image generation should be simplified as much as possible - therefore images will be created using `wic`.

 ## Debugging and coping with errors